bootdotdev/blog/content/computer-science/computer-science-books.md

 Useful review:

-> “The information contained in this book is essential for software developers who want to develop their skills and knowledge into a craft worthy of renown, to become masters of the field.
-It is essential for anyone working in a team or working solo.”
+> "The information contained in this book is essential for software developers who want to develop their skills and knowledge into a craft worthy of renown, to become masters of the field.
+It is essential for anyone working in a team or working solo."
 >
 > – [Tamara](https://www.goodreads.com/review/show/454238453?book_show_action=true&from_review_page=1), a Goodreads reviewer.